erinosb/rnaSeqPipeline/README.md

                                         <name>.bam.gz
                                         <name>.wig.gz

-        --maxmultihits          Doesn't work.
-This is an option for calling within tophat.
+        --maxmultihits          This is an option for calling within tophat.
 For more information, lookup max-multihits on tophat's manual webpage.
 Default is 20.
         --extension             This is the number of sequences to extend the .wig file.
 Should be equal to mean fragment length.
 Default is 100.

        <inputFile.txt>           This is the file from the sequencing facility.
 It is a fastq file containing Illumina sequencing reads generated from multiplexed samples